 - The White Hot, which is nicknamed “the guido killer”, is an onion and garlic based jolokia strengthened torture trip .

 - Our hottest blend is the Old Coy Dog, it incorporates bhut jolokias and organic limeade for a sweet citrus filled blast of heat.

-We also make various seasonal blends such as the Local Tang (seven varieties of Vermont grown organic chiles with a red bell pepper base and organic lime juice) as well as the Table Sauce ( a blend of organic Vermont grown butternut squash, local Vermont apples, pure Vermont maple syrup, organic local jalapenos, organic crushed black pepper and local cider vinegar).
+We also make various seasonal blends such as the Local Tang (three varieties of Vermont grown organic chiles with a red bell pepper base and organic lime juice) as well as the Table Sauce ( a blend of organic Vermont grown butternut squash, local Vermont apples, pure Vermont maple syrup, organic local jalapenos, organic crushed black pepper and local cider vinegar).
 Our newest seasonal hot sauce is a Carolina Reaper Blend called the Poto Rojo.
 It is our hottest to date made from the world’s hottest chile pepper (the Carolina reaper), an assortment of fresh veggies and certified organic California blood orange juice.

 All sauces are made with all natural and organic ingredients.
 I don’t use nonsense filler ingredients like xanthum gum, pepper mash, salt, sugar, flour, corn syrup, or any artificial flavors or preservatives.
 Our products are 100% sodium free and are also DOCUMENTED 100% NON-GMO.
 I also make all of my sauces myself in small batches and bottle them myself by hand.

 Ultimately, the purpose of what we do at Benito’s is not about big name recognition.
 I have no desire to become the next Tabasco sauce.
 I am simply about producing a unique product that is always made with fresh organic and all-natural ingredients.
 I love to hear that people are experimenting with our sauces, learning more about sustainable organic horticulture and participating in the creation and stewardship of local food systems.